 - Resource roles (permissions) — What you can see and do with a resource, such as a document, content item, site, or template, depends on the role you’re assigned when the resource is shared with you.

-Oracle Content and Experience offers powerful capabilities to manage all your digital assets for use in different channels, including websites, marketing materials, email campaigns, online stores, and blogs.
+Oracle Content and Experience offers powerful capabilities to manage all your assets for use in different channels, including websites, marketing materials, email campaigns, online stores, and blogs.
 It provides a central content hub for all your assets, where you can organize them into repositories and collections, and create rules to define how they can be used and where.

 There are also extensive management and workflow features to guide assets through their creation and approval process and to ensure that only authorized versions are available for use.